pyaehein/ph-image-crop/Readme.md

 # PH Image Crop in Modal Box
-This plug-in need jQuery with Bootstrap
+This plug-in need jQuery, Bootstrap and Cropper

 ### Usage